viv-r/asset-allocation/Draft functional and design specifications.md

      - Inputs: the user selection from the frontend
      - Outputs: List of data points to be plotted.

+# Use Case Scenario

+This is a brief overview of how a user will interact with the tool and how this ties in to the various components defined above:

+### Deciding on a risk measure
+This is where the users interact with the first frontend component "Risk measure selection".
+A list of different risk measure models with a brief description of each will be available to users, who can then select one of these.

+### Selecting a list of portfolio (asset allocation models) for the chosen risk measure
+Users interact with the second frontend component "Asset allocation model selection" where from a list of different portfolios, they can select which ones they wish to compare.

+### Selecting a time period to view returns and risk
+Here the users interact with the third frontend component where they selects the time period (in years) over which they wish to see returns v/s risk for the preselected combinations of risk measure and portfolios.

+### Seeing how choice of risk measure affects asset allocation decisions
+In the background, the user inputs will interact with all the backend components, returning a list of values to the frontend graph component which presents a plot of risk v/s reward to the user.

 ## 1. Risk-reward tradeoff analysis

 Compare levels of risk and reward in different portfolios.
 Allow user to select various time horizons and measures of risk.